talothman/EnhancedAssessmentInterface/README.md

-# Enhanced Assessment Interface
+# An Enhanced Assessment Interface

-The objective of this project is to study the effect iconnic versus symbolic forms of interaction techniques have on the assessment and leanring process.
-A attemp to understand learner-interface interaction.
+The objective of this project is to study the effect iconic versus symbolic forms of interaction techniques have on the assessment and leanring process.
+This is an attempt to understand the learner-interface relationship.